laurentperrinet/laurentperrinet.github.io/content/talk/2025-12-12-main/index.md

 🔗 https://www.main2025.org/

 👁️ What if CNNs could see like humans?
 Our new work shows how foveated vision—concentrating processing at gaze center—makes networks more robust to perturbations & great at localization.
 Inspired by human vision's architecture (high-resolution foveal center, low-resolution periphery), we embedded this retinotopic transformation into CNN architectures, allowing to actively scan the image.
-This gives it a new look for #ConvNets !
+This gives literally a new look to #ConvNets !

 📄 Paper:
 {{< cite page="publication/jeremie-25" view="4" >}}